e-rosales/SpringBootRestExercise/README.md

 - Money transfer between accounts

 After this, we define a REST API that allows a client to perform these operations on the system.
 No authentication is checked since that's beyond the scope of this exercise.

+Sadly I ran out of time before being able to implement the controller test cases within the 4 hour time limit.
+I hope everything else is okay, the basics requirements have been met and data access and service layer testing was implemented.

+As some final thoughts, I must say the time limit was an issue.
+I'm not as fluent as I would like with test cases, I spent too much time implementing them, trying and testing them.

+Some improvements that could be made:

+- Better implementation of the model, with a more optimal mapping with the database.
+- Unit testing should use mock components rather than actual implementations.
+- REST controller should define better how it handles operations that can't be done, returning an actual error message explaining that the account already exists, etc.
+- Implement testing for the REST controller.
+- And more, as always.